Generating and Adapting to Diverse Ad-Hoc Cooperation Agents in Hanabi: Pre-Training: MAP-Elites

 \subsection{Representation and operators}

-~ We use a similar representation of individuals as the one we used in~\cite{canaan2018evolving}.
-Each individual is represented by a chromosome defined by a sequence of 15 integers, each integer representing one of 135 possible rules.
-An agent's action is determined by simply moving through the rules in the order they appear in the chromosome and selecting the action returned by the first rule that applies.
-An agent might have rules that never fire during gameplay (for example, a rule that says \enquote{discard a random card} would never fire if it comes after \enquote{discard your oldest card}).
-An agent can also have duplicate rules, in which case the second instance of the rule will never fire (assuming the rule either fires or not deterministically, which is true for the rules we are using).
+~ We use a similar representation of individuals as the one proposed by Canaan et al~\cite{canaan2018evolving}.
+Each individual is represented by a chromosome defined by a sequence of 15 integers, where each integer represents one of 135 possible rules which were either initially provided in the Hanabi competition framework~\cite{walton20192018} or implemented for the entry.

+An agent's action is determined by simply moving through the rules in the order they appear in the chromosome.
+The agent outputs the action returned by the first applicable rule.
+An agent might have rules that never trigger during gameplay (for example, a rule that says \enquote{discard a random card} would never trigger if it comes after \enquote{discard your oldest card}).
+An agent can also have duplicate rules, in which case the second instance of the rule will never trigger (assuming the rule either triggers or not deterministically, which is true for the rules we are using).
 Nevertheless, these unused or repeated rules are part of an agent's genetic representation and can be passed on to its offspring.
 We selected 15 as chromosome length because our agents from~\cite{canaan2018evolving} rarely had more than 10 different rules activated.

 The first few chromosomes (in our experiments, $10^4$) are implemented by sampling rules uniformly at random from the ruleset, while the remaining chromosomes are generated by mutation and crossover of the elite in a random niche.
-Mutation is implemented by randomly replacing each rule in a chromosome with a random rule with probability 0.1.
+Mutation is implemented by randomly replacing each rule in a chromosome with a random new rule with probability 0.1.
 Crossover happens with probability 0.5 and is implemented by selecting another individual from the population and randomly selecting (with probability 0.5) the corresponding rule from either parent at each gene.